tundak/bcbpaperwallet/README.md

-# A website for creating paper wallets for NANO
+# A website for creating paper wallets for BCB

 # Development